What is a subpoena?

 How do I inspect or copy documents produced?

 The notice should be filed electronically with the Court, using eLodgment.
-For guidance on eLodgment, see this guide or the Federal Court website.
+For guidance on how to use eLodgment, see the Federal Court website.
 Contact the Court registry if you are unsure how to file the documents.

 Once filed, the notice will be processed by the Court as soon as practicable.